 The Griset Lectureship

 This lectureship, together with the first endowed chair at Chapman University, was established in 1984 in the name of Belle Griset, whose son Francis Griset served as a Chapman Trustee for many years.
-The Griset Chair in Bible and Christian Studies is held by Prof. Marvin Meyer.
 The Griset Lectureship enables the Department to invite prominent scholars to campus to teach and deliver public lectures in the area of Christianity and ethics.
-Click here for a list of upcoming and recent lecturers.
+Upcoming and recent lecturers.

 The Francis Lectureship

 This lectureship was established in honor of Prof. Fred Francis, an expert on the writings of the Apostle Paul.
 Prof. Francis taught New Testament and Christian Ethics in the Religious Studies Department at Chapman from 1964-1984.
 The lectureship was established in 1984 to bring eminent biblical scholars from around the world to speak to the Chapman community.
-Click here for a list of upcoming and recent lecturers.
+Upcoming and recent lecturers.

 The Huntington Lectureship Fund

 Established in honor of Prof. Ron Huntington, who taught at Chapman University from 1960-1994.
 Prof. Huntington served as co-director of the Albert Schweitzer Institute with Dr. Kurt Bergel in the 1980s, was Dean of the World Campus Afloat Program in the 1960s, and is remembered especially for his popular course on modern world religions.
 The Huntington Lectureship was established in 1994 to bring prominent scholars in world religions to lecture at Chapman.
-Click here for a list of upcoming and recent lecturers.
+Upcoming and recent lecturers.